CrystallineDex/Ghost-Archives/README.md

 # Ghost-Archives
-A jQuery plugin that brings post archive functionality to Ghost by parsing through the RSS feed.
+A jQuery plugin that brings post archive functionality to Ghost by using the new public Ghost API.

-This is a front-end solution as Ghost does not currently support proper "archives" on the server side.
+A front-end solution as Ghost does not currently support proper "archives" on the server side.
+This utilizes the new public Ghost API which is available as of Ghost 0.7.2, it must be enabled via the dashboard under the Labs tab as of writing this.